jerome-nelson/jerome-nelson/README.md

 ### Sup!
 The name's Jerome
 ...a front-end developer in Poland.
-I know technology or two and describe myself as "fullstack-able".
+I know technology or two and describe myself as "fullstack".
 Cautiously pragmatic when developing (but won't cut corners all the time).

 [![wakatime](https://wakatime.com/badge/user/46501769-2303-4721-a5f6-fcb7499511d2.svg)](https://wakatime.com/@46501769-2303-4721-a5f6-fcb7499511d2)